Treatments and methods

 Endocrine therapy is usually given as a tablet taken once a day.
 In younger pre-menopausal women, additional suppression of the ovaries is often achieved with an injection applied at 1- or 3-month intervals.
 Since endocrine therapy also involves side effects, one goal of our follow-up visits is to alleviate these with appropriate measures.

-Despite complete removal of a malignant breast tumor, follow-up radiation is often recommended.
-The reason for this is that microscopic tumor cells may still be present, which remain hidden from the surgeon view and can lead to disease recurrence; locally or in the rest of the body.
+Despite complete removal of a malignant breast tumor, follow-up radiation is often also recommended.
+The reason for this is that microscopic tumor cells may still be present, which remain hidden from the surgeon’s view and can lead to disease recurrence – locally or in the rest of the body.
 Certain precancerous breast lesions (for example, ductal carcinoma in situ – DCIS) can lead to recurrence in the breast, which is why radiotherapy is also often performed for DCIS.
-Even after removal of the breast, follow-up radiotherapy is recommended, depending on the risk constellation.
+Even after removal of the breast, follow-up radiotherapy is still sometimes recommended, depending on the risk constellation.

 Guidance and support

 The diagnosis of breast cancer can trigger massive crises in affected women.
 Phases of fear, rejection, resignation and doubt can alternate.
 Some of those affected need a special level of qualified care during this time – and an open ear for their questions and concerns.
 The Breast Care Nurses, like the entire team of the Breast Center, stand as partners by the patients and their relatives in all phases of the disease.

 At the Zurich Breast Center, we employ qualified nurses with additional training as breast care nurses, who specialize in providing guidance, information and advice to women with breast diseases.
 As part of our interdisciplinary team, they care for our breast cancer patients with a focus on the following:

 - individual consultation after various breast surgeries – inpatient in the clinic or outpatient in the breast center